Northeast Primary School

 Parents, guardians and other authorized guests are always welcome in our school.
 We hope that you understand that these procedures are implemented for safety and in order to limit distractions from learning.

-- Visitors will enter into our building and check in at the Main Office only through the locked door buzzer system.
-Visitors must NOT enter through side doors or any door other then the Main Office, unless handicapped access is arranged ahead of time for the door near the bus drop off circle.
+- Visitors will enter into our building and check-in at the Main Office only through the locked door buzzer system.
+Visitors must NOT enter through side doors or any door other than the Main Office, unless handicapped access is arranged ahead of time for the door near the bus drop-off circle.

 - Contractors will be admitted with identification and prior knowledge of their business by the principal/secretary.